 A list of basic GSM-7 characters is available here.

 If you have no credits then text message reminders won't be sent.
 You can upgrade plans at any time or purchase "top-up" credits.

 Yes, you easily cancel anytime online - cancellation occurs at the end of the current billing cycle.
 See the question below on how to cancel.

 To cancel your plan you need to follow these instructions.
 When you cancel you still have until the end of the current billing cycle to use any credits.
 For example if your billing cycle starts on the 15th of the month, and you cancelled on the 10th July, you could still send messages until 15th July (you are given this option when cancelling).

 The cost for sending text messages varies based on what country you're in (as it depends on the particular carriers who operate there) - the monthly cost reflects this.

 The phone number format error checking and monthly plan costs are both based on specific countries, so can't be changed once contact data has been entered.
-It wouldn't make such sense anyway!
 So make sure you select the right country when you sign up.
 If you signed up using the wrong country just contact us and we'll try and assist.

 Note that Pro 5000 customers (or above) have the option of sending messages to more than one country - contact us for more information.